 For more information about this potential research topic or activity, or to discuss any related research area, please contact the supervisor.

-Left panel: colour magnitude diagram of stars in the red giant (yellow) and asymptotic giant branch phase (blue) of the Globular Cluster M3.
+Caption to figure: Left panel: colour magnitude diagram of stars in the red giant (yellow) and asymptotic giant branch phase (blue) of the Globular Cluster M3.
 Right panels: the colour spread of stars belonging to these evolutionary phases (yellow and blue histograms) is larger than observational uncertainties (gray histogram), indicating the presence of multiple populations in both evolutionary phases.